 Before deciding which app to get, you have to decide what you want it to use it for.
 Do you want to just track how much you pumped?
-Do you want to know how much milk you have on hand at all times?
-Or do you want to see a slideshow of your baby while you pump?
-Also, do you want to use separate apps to track pumping versus other things related to your baby, like diaper changes, sleeping, etc.?
+Do you want to know how much milk you have on hand at all times and be able to figure out when you can stop pumping?

 Platforms: Apple (iPhone, iPad)